dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 I also got another failing issue and the error told to run `apt --fix-broken install` which I did.

-Once the upgrade done, restart to `Raspberry Pi`, to be sure everything is ok.
+Once the upgrade done, restart the `Raspberry Pi`, to be sure everything is ok.

 ## Other notes not categorised

-Show your ip and mac address on the console:
+Show your `ip` and `mac` address on the console:

     ip addr show wlan0 | grep inet | awk '{print $2}' | cut -d/ -f1

-Maybe you want to install the `net-tools` package if you prefer to use the ifconfig and other networking command.
+Maybe you want to install the `net-tools` package if you prefer to use the `ifconfig` and other networking command.

 ## Projects

 A few things for what the `Raspberry Pi` could serve for.
-It is absolutely not limited to this list, just my own use case.
+It is absolutely not limited to this list, just my own use cases.

 In my case, I use 1 `Raspberry Pi` box for the following things: